toxyl/ossh/README.md

 oSSH comes with a dashboard that allows you to watch and filter the console output, check node & cluster stats, edit the config or view recorded payloads.

 ### Node & Cluster Stats
-At the bottom of the dashboard you can find a black bar with stats for this node (top line) and this node + neighbors (bottom line).
+At the bottom of the dashboard, you can find a black bar with stats for this node (top line) and this node + neighbors (bottom line).

 ### Console Viewer
 Shows the logs of the oSSH instance.
 The output can be filtered by subsystem and message type.
-Single click on a filter selects it and deselects all others of the same type.
+A single click on a filter selects it and deselects all others of the same type.
 Use CTRL+Click to toggle filters.

 ### Config Editor
 You can edit the entire config via the dashboard.
-The reload functionality provided by it, however, will not restart the [Fake SSH Server](#fake-ssh-server) nor the sync server.
-It is most useful to update command responses on the fly with having to restart the oSSH service.
+The reload functionality provided by it, however, will not restart the [Fake [SSH Server](#fake-ssh-server) or the [Sync Server](#sync-server).
+It is most useful to update command responses on the fly without having to restart the oSSH service.

 ### Payloads Viewer
 Here you can review the latest payloads.
-The overview is sortest newest first.
+The overview is sorted newest first.
 Select a payload to view the recording (input & output) of it.
 Sometimes payloads can get damaged (e.g. transfer error, out of disk space), the player then shows a blinking cursor in the upper right.

 ### IP Whitelist
 Whitelisted IPs are allowed to access the dashboard.
 HTTP requests from all other IPs will be redirected to themselves.